AG1 (company): Investments and partnerships

+AG1 uses influencer marketing to promote its supplements.
+In particular, the company has focused heavily on podcast advertising.
+It uses affiliate marketing to give content creators a cut of sales referred by them.
+Tim Ferriss was one of the first podcasters to promote the product and later became an investor in the company.
+The product has been popular on TikTok and has had celebrity investors including Hugh Jackman, Cindy Crawford and Lewis Hamilton.

-Tim Ferriss is one of the earliest endorsers who later became an investor of AG1.
-Ferriss referred to the product in his best-selling book about weight loss, The 4-Hour Body.
-Some other investors and endorsers include Dr. Peter Attia, DJ Steve Aoki, Lewis Hamilton, Cindy Crawford, and Hugh Jackman.
-AG1 has also partnered with Ripper GC of the LIV Golf League, Andrew Huberman, Joe Rogan, and Lex Fridman.
-As of January 2025, the company is valued at USD $1.2 billion.
+AG1 has partnered with Ripper GC of the LIV Golf League, Andrew Huberman, Joe Rogan, and Lex Fridman.
+As of January 2025, the company is valued at US$1.2 billion.

 Controversy

-The health benefits of consuming AG1 are found to be considerably vague.
-The scientific methods that are used by AG1 to claim nutritional efforts were criticized by Dr. JoAnn Manson, professor of medicine at Harvard Medical School, as lacking scientific "rigor":These are very small randomized trials.
+The health benefits of consuming AG1 have been criticised.
+The scientific methods that are used by AG1 to claim nutritional efforts were criticized by JoAnn Manson, professor of medicine at Harvard Medical School, as lacking scientific "rigor":These are very small randomized trials.
 Just as a comparison, we do large-scale randomized clinical trials of many dietary supplements...
 For a multivitamin, we did a randomized control with 15,000 participants for 11 years to document that there was, in fact, a significant reduction in cancer incidence when taking the multivitamin compared to placebo ...
-That's what I'm talking about when I say rigor.Charlotte Martin, a dietitian and author makes the statement that the amount of individual nutrients that a user absorbs is insignificant due to the addition of a relatively large quantity of ingredients present in the powdered mixture.
+That's what I'm talking about when I say rigor.

+Charlotte Martin, a dietitian and author, makes the statement that the amount of individual nutrients that a user absorbs is insignificant due to the addition of a relatively large quantity of ingredients present in the powdered mixture.

-According to Jonathan Jarry of McGill University, the AG1 blend is backed by very little scientific support.
+According to Jonathan Jarry of McGill University, the AG1 blend is backed by very little scientific support and has a high cost (around $79 USD per month in 2024) relative to any likely benefit offered.

-Other critics have pointed out that a significant number of AG1 ingredients' dosages are not disclosed on the label as they are considered "proprietary" and that AG1 includes in it exorbitant amounts of vitamins which are in excess of recommended levels; such as 1,100% of the daily recommended amount of vitamin B7 and 467% of the recommended amount of vitamin C.
+Other critics have pointed out that a significant number of AG1 ingredients' dosages are not disclosed on the label as they are considered "proprietary".